yungyuc/nsdhw_20au/proposal/TommyLin/README.rst

 _______________________________

 To evaluate the algorism performance in this project, testing images are created from a source image(focused).
-This also prevent aligment procedure to do focus stacking.
+This also prevent alignment procedure to do focus stacking.
 Here is the steps to evaluate algorism performance.

 1. Get a clear and focused source image (image1)